Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Themes are often implied, requiring readers to infer deeper meaning from the text. - Which math concept involves plotting points on a plane?
+Rationale: Themes are often implied, requiring readers to infer deeper meaning from the text.

 A. Algebra